AltSpace/billy/README.md

 This command will return config settings from current folder if there wis .billyrc file, home settings from ~/.billyrc otherwise.

 ### GIT dependency

 Billy hopes to find git repository inside your project with existing remote.
 You haven't say billy where your remote is.
 It checks for `.git/config` file and grabs all the remotes inside.

 After config file is set up and you have pushed all the changes you've done Billy is ready to deploy.

+#### Current branch instead of master since v0.2.4

+Version 0.2.4 brings new feature about git usage: not it'll get your current branch if no one is specified in config with `branch:` key.

 ## Usage